 Set your product up thoroughly.
 Add a unique description (great for SEO), buyers guide, size chart, video and product images (ideally of your own, high quality photos) to the product.
-Activate the item and, once you've done this, move to the Colour Group section of the product page and click Create Master Colour:
+Activate the item and, once you've done this, move to the Colour Group section of the product page and click Save Master Colour:

 You'll be presented with a pop-up, with instructions to name your colour group.
 This must be without a reference to a colour.

 You can call the group whatever you like, but for simplicity, we suggest using the name of your product, minus colour.

 Once you've added a group name, click Create:

 If successful, the page will reload and you'll see the below options:

 Click "Add child items to Colour Group" to select the items you'd like to group together.

 - Type an appropriate term into the "Name" field.

 - Once you have an appropriate list of products, you can begin added them to the group.

 - Click on the empty box in the "In this colour group?" column to add the item to the colour group.